 Add texture to seal the deal.

 The small details you add to your dragon will set it apart from other artists’ renderings, so don’t be afraid to experiment.
 If you’re stuck during this phase, change the setting.
-Placing your dragon in a particular environment, like air or water, can help determine what features your dragon should have.
+Placing your dragon in a particular environment, like air or water, can help to determine what features your dragon should have.

 Fire up Adobe Fresco when you want to draw.